And now, a blast from the past

 Now I didn't say it was a great video and if you take the time to watch it, you will notice that it is quite dated in style.
 It was probably one of the first videos the children's home had produced and was most definitely my first.

-In some ways, I guess you could say "The Connie Maxwell Story" documentary project brings me full circle as I continue to try to tell the same story I presented in this first video more than 25 years ago.
+In some ways, I guess you could say "The Connie Maxwell Story" project brings me full circle as I continue to try to tell the same story I was presenting in this first video more than 25 years ago.
 The story continues to be an important and engaging one.